Rajeev-080/VAC-assignment/README.md

 Summary of the Project:

-Step-1 : Got the dataset from github "tmdb_5000_movies" and imported the dataset into our project.
+Step-1 : Got the dataset from github "healthcare-dataset-stroke-data" and imported the dataset into our project.

 Step-2 : Done Some cleaning process for the Analysis and selected the important fields for the process.